How to create an empty list in Python

 []

-[x for x in range(0)]works becauserange(0)is an empty sequence. - Likewise,
+[x for x in range(0)]works becauserange(0)is an empty sequence, so the loop never runs. - Similarly,

-[item for item in []]iterates over an empty list, which also produces an empty list.
+[item for item in []]iterates over an empty list, which also results in an empty list.

 Using multiplication with empty lists